Tuesday, September 16, 2025

-The Indian Navy is set to commission two stealth frigates – INS Udaygiri and INS Himgiri at the Naval Base in Visakhapatnam on Tuesday, the defence ministry said.
+The Indian Navy has commissioned two stealth frigates – INS Udaygiri and INS Himgiri at the Naval Base in Visakhapatnam on Tuesday, the defence ministry said.

-Both the warships are largely homegrown with over 75 per cent indigenous content, giving impetus to the government’s “aatmanirbharta” (self-reliance) push in defence manufacturing and making the country self-reliant in defence capabilities.
+Both the warships are largely homegrown with over 75% indigenous content, giving impetus to the government’s “aatmanirbharta” (self-reliance) push in defence manufacturing and making the country self-reliant in defence capabilities.

 INS Udaygiri has been built by Mazagon Dock Shipbuilders Ltd. (MDL), Mumbai, while INS Himgiri was constructed by Garden Reach Shipbuilders and Engineers (GRSE), Kolkata, showcasing India’s growing shipbuilding prowess and also the synergy between India’s premier defence shipyards.